molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 */
 ```

-Creating the entity spec is as easy as defining C# properties.
-To add some documentation to these properties, there are some [validation attributes][kubeops-validation-documentation] which can be used to document and add validation to the entity.
-This is all used to generate an OpenAPI schema.
-Once complete, the `EntitySpec` class contains this:
+The `EntitySpec` class should just consist of C\# properties which define the CRD properties.
+Additional [documentation and validation][kubeops-validation-documentation] can be added to further describe and validate the CRD spec.
+The KubeOps library will use these properties and attributes to generate an OpenAPI schema, which is then used to generate the CRD object definition.

 ``` cs
 public class EntitySpec